bruno-bert/arch/README.md

 #create the /home partition (let 2G to the swap partition)
 #create the swap partition (need to change type to Linux Swap)

-#remember to write changes to all partitions
+#remember to write changes (repeat to all partitions)
-w and then "yes"
+Select the option "Write". press Enter and type "yes", Enter Again
 ```